-Dr. Gilchrist has a B.S. in Psychology from Florida State University, M.A. from the University of Missouri in Psychological Sciences and a Ph.D. from the University of Missouri.
-Her dissertation is “Can the focus of attention accommodate multiple, separate items?”
+Dr. Gilchrist has a B.S. in Psychology from Florida State University and an M.A. and Ph.D in Psychological Sciences with a Concentration in Cognition and Neuroscience from the University of Missouri.

 - Gilchrist, A.L., Duarte, A., & Verhaeghen, P. (2016).
 Retrospective cues based on object features improve visual working memory performance in older adults.
 Aging, Neuropsychology, & Cognition, 23, 184-195.